 5. Dedicate some time to your friends also

-But, especially now as you say goodbye to your single days.
-Plan a weekend getaway or vacation with your closest friends (no spouses or children allowed) so you can enjoy one last moment of friends-only laughter, discussions, and closeness before you become a wife.
+But, especially now as you say goodbye to your single days, plan a weekend getaway or vacation with your closest friends (no spouses or children allowed) so you can enjoy one last moment of friends-only laughter, discussions, and closeness before you become a wife.

 You should know how much money each other make, and be open about what you have in your mutual bank accounts.
 You should discuss if you will combine your financial resources and any other assets (real estate) you may have.

 7. Be close with each other’s family

 You each get along well with each other’s parents.
 It is to everyone’s benefit, especially any future children, that there is a sense of connection to your parents.

 8. Sex and intimacy

 But, be aware that your sexual life will change over time.
-The hot sparks that are a part of your early years together are likely to dissipate but be replaced by another kind of closeness; that of truly knowing your partner and feeling completely safe with them.
+The hot sparks that are a part of your early years together are likely to dissipate, but be replaced by another kind of closeness; that of truly knowing your partner and feeling completely safe with them.

 The wedding itself is not an endpoint, although sometimes it may seem like it.
-The wedding is actually a starting point, that landmark where your life as a couple begins.
+The wedding is a starting point, that landmark where your life as a couple begins.